 - vi.
 Whether the issue implicates or affects an existing ICANN policy.
 Enhancements of the existing Inter-Registrar Transfer Policy clearly affect the existing policy. - 2.3 Based on the above, the launch of a dedicated policy development process limited to consideration of these issues has been confirmed by the General Counsel to be properly within the scope of the ICANN policy process and within the scope of the GNSO.
-In addition, taking into account that transfer related issues are the # 1 area of complaint according to data from ICANN Compliance, ICANN Staff recognizes the importance of addressing issues in relation to the IRTP and supports, therefore, the initiation of a PDP on IRTP Part D. - 2.4 In accordance with the proposed revised GNSO Policy Development Process, the Staff Manager published the Preliminary Issue Report for public comment in order to allow for community input on additional information that may be missing from the Preliminary Issue Report, or the correction or updating of any information in the Preliminary Issue Report.
-In addition, the public comment period allowed for members of the ICANN Community to express their views to the GNSO Council on whether or not to initiate a PDP.
-The report of public comments received can be found in Annex A. Based on the comments submitted, a general consideration to the information provided in section 4 has been included. - 2.5 In accordance with the policy development process, the Staff Manager will distribute the Final Issue Report to the full Council for a vote on whether to initiate the PDP.
-This report is submitted with a view to fulfilling that provision.
+In addition, taking into account that transfer related issues are the # 1 area of complaint according to data from ICANN Compliance, ICANN Staff recognizes the importance of addressing issues in relation to the IRTP and supports, therefore, the initiation of a PDP on IRTP Part D. - 2.4 In accordance with the proposed revised GNSO Policy Development Process, the Staff Manager shall publish the Preliminary Issue Report for public comment in order to allow for community input on additional information that may be missing from the Preliminary Issue Report, or the correction or updating of any information in the Preliminary Issue Report.
+In addition, the public comment period will allow for members of the ICANN Community to express their views to the GNSO Council on whether or not to initiate a PDP.
+Following review of the public comments received, the Staff Manager will update the Issue Report as appropriate and/or submit a summary of the comments received together with the Final Issue Report to the GNSO Council for its consideration.